Skip to content

 eventChan, err := runner.Run(ctx, userID, sessionID, message, opts...)

-// Use specialized reasoning model for reasoning tasks.
+// Use a specialized model for a specific task.

 )